 That means there are 45,7% cards that you might want to target with Return to Nature.
 All of this points to the fact that a green got its version of Doom Blade in this set.

 Our Theros Beyond Death Draft Guide continues with archetype breakdown.
 We’ll take a quick look at what each two-color pair does.
-Once Theros comes drafts start on Arena, we’ll updated them with power rankings.
+After that you can also find them ranked in our Power Rankings.

 Black – White: Graveyard Midrange

 Black-white is your classic midrange deck.
 You’ll play good creatures and good removal.
 This time around it also cares about the graveyard and getting stuff back from it.
 Rise to the Glory is a perfect example of that.

 Also, there are two white creatures that get enchantments back (Archon of Falling Stars and Lagonna-Band Storyteller).
 In black you’ll get a couple of Escape cards and a Omen of the Dead to get back creatures.

 Heroic is a mechanic from original Theros set.
 Basically, whenever you targeted a heroic creature with a spell it gave you a benefit.

 There are five creatures in Theros Beyond Death with similiar ability all in red and white.
 They all give your team +1/+0 whenever you cast a spell that targets a hero: